 - As much as 49,000 miles of the historic network is unregistered.
 These 'lost paths' are currently absent from the definitive map.
-Registration is a convoluted process, with a high threshold of evidence requiring anywhere between five and thirty individuals to make submissions.
-Having initially agreed to suspend the deadline for registering historic rights of way, the previous government backtracked and re-imposed a cut-off deadline of 2031 -(an unrealistic time frame with which to re-register all the outstanding claims given the extensive backlog in the system). - To be serviceable, Rights of Way need to be maintained.
+Registration is a convoluted process, with a high threshold of evidence, usually requiring around twenty individual submissions.
+The current 'twenty year rule' (whereby twenty years of open, unobstructed, and unbroken use) for eligible new Rights of Way is also vulnerable to unexpected breaks caused by unforeseen events like Foot and Mouth disease, or the Coronavirus pandemic.
+It also provides an incentive to landowners to obstruct previously tolerated use. - To be serviceable, Rights of Way need to be maintained.
 Due to austerity measures imposed on local councils, maintenance of the network has faced cutbacks, with many parts of the network especially in poorer constituencies suffering from overgrowth, broken infrastructure (stiles, gates) and lack of enforcement when landowners have introduced illegitimate obstructions.
 A BBC investigation in 2024 discovered 32,000 footpaths were blocked or obstructed in England and Wales. - The coverage provided by the network is arbitrary and uneven.
 In some parts of the country, it still provides intuitive and meaningful access to the surrounding landscape.
 In others, it is highly partial or non-existent.
 Its historical origins mean it is not always well suited to contemporary needs (since it emerged from a rural context which, for the most part, no longer exists).
 This history is part of the network's charm and an important part of the countryside's cultural heritage.
-But it provides insufficient provision for the access requirements of a modern society. - A Right of Way is only that a linear right of passage.
-It encourages a mobile, goal-oriented manner of relating to nature and the landscape.
-This presents significant cultural limitations (the idea of 'going for a walk' as the primary means of engaging with the countryside or nature is not a universally shared notion) and means that much of what is known to people about their environment can remain limited and repetitive.
-A linear route frustrates intuition, desire, spontaneity, and sometimes common sense.
-It tells you where you must go, rather than facilitating where you wish to go - or where might be meaningful for you to go.
-In turn, this has deeper ramifications for people's feelings of belonging and their ability to form meaningful relationships with place and nature.
+But it provides insufficient provision for the access requirements of a modern society.
+It means straightforward access needs like safe.